-The District has previously issued \$12,290,000 principal amount of unlimited tax bonds in three series, \$11,615,000 of which remains outstanding (the "Outstanding Bonds") as of the date hereof.
-See "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Outstanding Bonds."
-The District has never defaulted on its debt obligations.
+The District has previously issued two series of unlimited tax bonds, of which \$3,920,000 principal amount of such bonds is outstanding (the "Outstanding Bonds") as of the date hereof.
+The District has timely paid its debt service on the Outstanding Bonds.
+The District will capitalize twelve (12) months of interest from Bond proceeds.
+See "USE AND DISTRIBUTION OF BOND PROCEEDS" and "FINANCIAL INFORMATION CONCERNING THE DISTRICT (UNAUDITED)-Outstanding Bonds."